openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 )
 ```

-## Add subdirectories to the build tree
+## Step 4: Add subdirectories to the build tree

 Now that the top-level configuration is defined, it's time to add other subdirectories to the build tree.